hunguyen1702/CppCourse/README.md

 # CppCourse
-These are must-do-excersises with C++.
-It's have all excersises from basic to advanced and also have a small project let you get familiar with database, network programming
+These are must-do-exercises with C++.
+It has all exercises from basic to advanced and also have a small project let you get familiar with database, network programming